runflame/mint/Specification.md

 Rewards are created immediately at each block, but are stored in a _maturation list_ preventing their use until they mature.

+#### Late period

+Late period is the maximum difference in height between the ancestor and the child.
+If the chain contains ancestors that are linked to the child at more than late period height, chain is invalid.

+For mainnet late period is set to `44` blocks.

 #### Block